amancevice/caravel/README.md

 ## Versions

 This repo is tagged in parallel with caravel.
 Pulling `amancevice/caravel:0.8.9` will fetch the image of this repository running caravel v0.8.9.
-As it is an automated build, commits to the master branch of this repository trigger a re-build of the latest tag, while tagging master triggers a versioned build.
+As it is an automated build, commits to the master branch of this repository trigger a re-build of the `latest` tag, while tagging master triggers a versioned build.
 It is possible that the `latest` tag includes new deployment-specific features but will usually be in sync with the latest semantic version.
-Use either method to deploy caravel but be sure to be aware of the caveats of using `latest`.
+Use either method to deploy caravel, being aware of the caveats with `latest`.

 ## Database Setup